demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 6. Set up Carbon Black Cloud Live Response integration instance with the ORG KEY and created API Secret Key and API ID

-**Getting the sensor id**
+**Getting the device id**

-To get the sensor id you can run the command ``cbd-device-search`` (should have an instance of Carbon Black Defense integration) and find it according the name, or manually, in Carbon Black Cloud web page go to Endpoints > search for the sensor name > click > the sensor id will appear in the top of the page in the format ``device_id:<the device id>``.
+To get the device id you can run the command ``cbd-device-search`` (should have an instance of Carbon Black Defense integration) and find it according the name, or manually, in Carbon Black Cloud web page go to Endpoints > search for the device name > click > the device id will appear in the top of the page in the format ``device_id:<the device id>``.

 **Set up integration instance**
 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.